 • Acute HIV in pregnancy incurs a high risk of vertical transmission.

 • The use of most PEP medications can be justified when the benefits outweigh the risk of infant (and maternal) exposure to ARVs.

 • Based on limited data, use of ARVs in pregnancy, including in the first trimester, does not appear to increase the risk of birth defects compared to the general population.

 • Toxicities from currently recommended PEP medications are not thought to be increased in pregnancy.

 PEP options in pregnancy

 If PEP is to be started in a pregnant exposed person, reasonable options include:

-• TDF/FTC is a preferred agent in treating HIV+ pregnant women per DHHS guidelines
+• TDF/FTC and RAL are both preferred agents in treating HIV+ pregnant women per current DHHS Perinatal Guidelines

 • Very low potential for drug-drug interactions